-An effective mood board will communicate the big picture of the space (cabinets, countertops, flooring, backsplash) while also including finishing touches such as hardware and accessories to create a cohesive look.
+The goal of a mood board is to communicate the big picture of the space (cabinets, countertops, flooring, backsplash).
+A mood board also includes finishing touches like hardware and accessories to create a cohesive look.

 How do I create a mood board?

 Even before the rise of the personal computer, designers and remodelers had been making mood boards for decades.
-Inspiration boards can be simply and effectively arranged using clippings and cut-outs from home magazines and product catalogs.
+You can create a mood board by simply and effectively arranging clippings and cut-outs from home magazines and product catalogs.

-If making a paper collage isn’t your thing, you can make a mood board using your product samples.
+If making a paper collage isn’t your thing, you can use product samples.
 Many companies in today’s kitchen and bath industry will provide free samples.
 Take advantage of free samples to mix and match different combinations to find out what you like.